Information for Mentors

 APU Employee FAQs

 Absolutely not!
-The informal spiritual mentoring and support that happens in a myriad of contexts on campus is what makes our APU community so special.
+The casual discipleship mentoring and support that happens in a myriad of contexts on campus is what makes our APU community so special.
 We do ask that faculty be mindful of the power that they may have over a particular student in their class and ask that staff be mindful of the power that they have over a student worker under their supervision.
 Please exercise Christian wisdom and seek discernment in these relationships.
-If your informal mentoring relationship with an undergraduate student becomes more formalized, we would love for you to let us know so that we can ensure that you receive the same great resources and encouragement as the students and mentors in our Heart-to-Heart and Blueprints mentoring programs.
-You can contact us at (626) 815-3874 or by email at firstname.lastname@example.org or email@example.com.
+If your informal mentoring relationship with an undergraduate student becomes more formalized, we would love for you to let us know so that we can ensure that you receive the same great resources and encouragement as the students and mentors in our discipleship mentoring programs.
+You can contact us at (626) 815-3874 or by email at email@example.com or firstname.lastname@example.org.

 Should I let the Office for Discipleship Ministries know if I have been meeting with a student?

 Yes!
 We would love to know about your ministry to students and invite you into pooling resources and wisdom.
-Spiritual mentoring relationships often happen organically in a variety of contexts on campus.
+Discipleship mentoring relationships often happen organically in a variety of contexts on campus.
 Operating under the umbrella of a formal process ensures best practices and protects staff and faculty from a liability perspective.
 As we create a personalized web of care for students, we like to know who else the student is connected to as safe places of support so that we can all coordinate pastoral care together—particularly when students are in crisis.